mapehe/ohut/README.md

 repo in sync in real time.
 Any time a file system event is recorded a git patch is sent through a socket and applied at the receiving end.
-An instance of a simple [relay server](https://github.com/three-consulting/ohut-server) is used in communicating the patches to the receiving end.
+An instance of a simple [relay server](https://github.com/three-consulting/ohut-server) is used in communicating the patches.

 Unlike most existing solutions, `ohut` strives to be minimal.
 It's essentially just a thin layer of automation on git that leverages the